jason-neal/spectrum_overload/docs/quickstart.rst

 	Flux is the first kwarg.
 Be careful not to switch the order of flux and xaxis when not specifying the kwarg names.

 By default the spectrum is "calibrated".
-If the xaxis is only the pixel values of your spectra you can pass
+If the xaxis is only the pixel values of your spectra you can pass:

 ::